Taylor-CCB-Group/MDV/docs/extradocs/chartmanager.md

 * view - A config containing all data for the view
 * currentView -
 * all_views -  A list of views
-* updated columns -  a dictionary with a entry for each datasource
+* updatedColumns -  a dictionary with a entry for each datasource
     * columns - a list of all columns that have either been updated or added containing:
         * metadata- the columns metadata
         * data an array of the column's raw data